 Should You Buy Coffee from Self-Serve Bins?

-Well for starters you don’t really know how long that coffee has been sat in the bins, are they still fresh?
+Well, for starters, you don’t really know how long that coffee has been sitting in the bins.
+Are they still fresh?
 When were they roasted?
 And how many hands, coughs, and sneezes have these coffee beans seen in their lifetime? (yuk!)

-To put it bluntly, it’s a total gamble on what quality of bean you’re going to get when you choose to buy coffee beans from these self-serve bins.
-It’s far better to pick up a bag that’s been sealed and has a roasted date on it so at least you know what you’re buying is as fresh as it can be …. and clean!
+To put it bluntly, it’s a total gamble on what quality of beans you’re going to get when you choose to buy coffee beans from these self-serve bins.
+It’s far better to pick up a bag that’s been sealed and has a roasted date on it, so at least you know what you’re buying is as fresh as it can be …. and clean!